Green Vehicle Laws and Regulations in Wisconsin

 Next, let's take a look at low-speed vehicle regulations.

-Municipality governments can allow low-speed vehicles to operate on roadways within said municipalities that have speed limits of 35 miles per hour (MPH) or fewer, even if that municipality doesn't have jurisdiction over the roadway.
+Municipality governments can allow low-speed vehicles to operate on roadways within said municipalities that have speed limits of 35 MPH or fewer, even if that municipality doesn't have jurisdiction over the roadway.

 Find more details at Wisconsin Statutes 349.26 and 340.01(27h).